On Air Now

 Shane added: “Thankfully I’ve been able to borrow money from mates, my family and the bank and my wife is now very happy we can finally pay off the credit card!”

-Opera singer Russell is thought to be picking up £100,000 for joining I'm A Celebrity as a latecomer.
+Opera singer Russell is thought to have picked up £100,000 for joining I'm A Celebrity as a latecomer.

 The star previously explained that he needs the rumoured £100,000 fee he's pocketing as he hasn't earned a penny this year.